-Soft, chewy, and loaded with big chocolate flavor, this chocolate brownie recipe is guaranteed to be the best you’ve ever had!
-They’re quick and easy to make and require only simple baking ingredients.
+Soft, chewy, and loaded with big chocolate flavor, this Chocolate Chip Brownie Recipe is guaranteed to be the best you've ever had!
+They're quick and easy to make and require only simple baking ingredients.

-There is no dessert that boasts more chocolate-y flavor than the brownie…unless we’re talking chocolate bars, in which case that one wins, I guess.
-However, if we’re talking a good ol’ fashioned carby, sink-your-teeth-into-it kind of dessert, the brownie is clearly the winner every time.
-And this chocolate brownie recipe in particular?
-Well, let’s just say cocoa lovers will be satisfied all across the board, and you can take that guarantee to the bank, folks.
-Cause I am one heck of a chocolate connoisseur, and I don’t mean to brag or anything…but I’m really good at eating it.
+There is no dessert that boasts more chocolate-y flavor than the brownie.
+A good ol' fashioned carby, sink-your-teeth-into-it kind of dessert, the brownie is clearly the winner every time.
+And this Chocolate Chip Brownie Recipe in particular?
+Well, let's just say cocoa lovers will be satisfied all across the board, and you can take that guarantee to the bank.

 Brownies are an extremely simple dessert to make and, luckily, they require only easy-to-find baking ingredients.